Policies & Procedures

 Amanda Orchard, senior marketing and communications specialist for over 20 years and sit on Cambridgeshire bench as a general crime magistrate.

-Mark Scott, Dispute Resolution Executive.
-A lawyer with over 25 years’ experience in private practise specialising in contract, land, sports regulatory disputes and insolvency matters.
+Mark Scott, Dispute Resolution Executive at Hansells Solicitors.
+A lawyer with over 25 years’ experience specialising in contract, land and regulatory disputes.
+Holds a Postgraduate Certificate in Sports Law and Practice from De Montfort University.

 Adam Taylor, Barrister at Crown Office Chambers specialising in disciplinary, regulatory, anti-doping, commercial and personal injury disputes for high-profile sports sector clients.